-Coratina olive trees are very adaptable plants that produces abundantly in hot, dry regions and rocky soils.
+Coratina olive trees are very adaptable plants that produce abundantly in hot, dry regions and rocky soils.
 It is a genetically modified olive cultivar with the most significant concentrations of phenolic compounds of all olive cultivars tested.
-Consequently, the extra-virgin olive oil produced by this plant fruit has outstanding oxidation stability.
+Consequently, the extra-virgin olive oil produced by this plant’s fruit has outstanding oxidation stability.
 On top of that, it is common to see the Coratina olive tree planted in the form of an inverted conical vase—distinguished by its capacity to produce early and by its tolerance to a variety of soils and temperatures.

 Quick Facts | |